‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 blew some trust inside of our podcasting relationship.

 of why we do not eat humans, even though theoretically we could eat humans.
-I think the answer, at least as I see it, Joe, is quite simple, which is we decided not to.
+I think the answer, at least as I see it, Joe, is quite simple, which is we we decided not to.

-Like it is beyond the pale of what we are willing to consider as far as keeping ourselves alive.
+Like, it is beyond the pale of what we are willing to consider as far as keeping ourselves alive.

 Something I'm curious about, because they mentioned it inside of this episode, and I don't know this since I'm not